ReekanM/wpmudev-google-drive-plugin-test/README.md

-# WPMUDEV Test Plugin #
+# Google Drive Test Plugin #

-This is a plugin that can be used for testing coding skills for WordPress and PHP.
+This is a plugin that can be used for testing coding skills for WordPress, React, and PHP.

 # Development